Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Josep Mª MASSANA i Mola OFM (Barcelona, Spain)

-Today, the Pharisees ask Jesus, with a mixture of interest, curiosity, fear... something that has always been of interest for all of us: when will the Kingdom of God come?
-When will it be the last day, the end of the world, Christ's return to judge the living and the dead in the day of the Last Judgment?
+Today, the Pharisees ask Jesus, with a mixture of interest, curiosity, fear... something that has always been of interest for all of us: When will the Kingdom of God come?
+When will the last day be, the end of the world, the return of Christ to judge the living and the dead at the Last Judgment?

-Jesus tells them that this is unpredictable.
-We only know that it will suddenly come, without notice: it will be “as lightning” (Lk 17:24), a sudden occurrence, full of light and glory, at the same time.
-As for other circumstances, Jesus' Second Advent remains a complete mystery.
-But Jesus gives us a true and certain clue: as of now, “the kingdom of God is among you” (Lk 17:21).
-Or: “inside you”.
+Jesus says that it is unpredictable.
+The only thing we know is that it will come suddenly, without warning: it will be “as lightning flashes” (Lk 17:24), a sudden event, full of light and glory.
+As for the circumstances, Jesus’ Second Advent remains a mystery.
+However, He gives us a true and reliable clue: “the Kingdom of God is among you” (Lk 17:21).
+Or: “inside you.”

-The great event of the last day will be a universal accomplishment, but it also happens in the little microcosm of each one's heart.
-It is there where we must actually seek the Kingdom.
-Heaven can be found deep inside us, where we must also find Jesus.
+The great event of the last day will be a universal reality, but it also takes place within the small microcosm of each one’s heart.
+It is there that we must seek the Kingdom.
+Heaven is within us, where we are called to find Jesus.

 Thoughts on Today's Gospel